-We publicly launched our new MB BCh programme recently with the help of the Minister for Education & Skills, Mr Huw Lewis AM, the MedSoc President, Ms Amy Butlin, and an assembled audience of students, patients, academics, clinical teachers and other NHS staff from across Wales, all of whom had a key role to play in shaping the new curriculum and helping to put it into place.
+We publicly launched our new MB BCh programme in 2014 with the help of the Minister for Education & Skills, Mr Huw Lewis AM, the MedSoc President, Ms Amy Butlin, and an assembled audience of students, patients, academics, clinical teachers and other NHS staff from across Wales, all of whom had a key role to play in shaping the new curriculum and helping to put it into place.
 Watch the C21 Launch…

 Basic knowledge and skills, while fundamentally important, will not be enough on their own.
 Medical students must be inspired to learn about medicine in all its aspects so as to serve patients and become the doctors of the future.